SchwarzIT/onyx/apps/docs/src/basics/layout.md

 :::

 ::: details Content related
 Whether implementing a sidebar for horizontal content structure or building a vertical only scrollable page, the layout always has to match the content - not the other way around.
-First think about how to structure the content and second put it in a fitting layout.
+First think about how to structure the content and put it in a fitting layout afterwards.
 :::

 ## Anatomy